musaalamparvez/LLM-RAG-ZC/README.md

 # LLM-RAG-ZC

-A Retrieval-Augmented Generation (RAG) project built as part of the [LLM Zoomcamp](https://github.com/DataTalksClub/llm-zoomcamp) course, exploring RAG pipelines, agentic workflows, and persistence for question-answering over a FAQ knowledge base.
+A Retrieval-Augmented Generation (RAG) project built as part of my understanding of the RAG , exploring RAG pipelines, agentic workflows, and persistence for question-answering over a FAQ knowledge base.

 ## Overview